DocKDE/website/content/posts/Tech Tips/dotfiles/index.md

    * `config push -u origin master`

 And done.
+On a side note: after defining the file completion in bash or zsh don't work anymore.
+For zsh this can be changed by simply adding the following line to your `.zshrc`:

+`setopt complete_aliases`

+For bash [this Arch wiki entry](https://wiki.archlinux.org/title/Dotfiles) has some suggestions.

-To install the dotfiles on another machine a similar workflow applies:
+To install the dotfiles on another machine a similar workflow applies.

-`echo ".cfg" .gitignore`

-This adds the `.cfg` folder to the global gitignore file, otherwise it would try to track itself.

 Clone your repo:

 `git clone --bare <url> $HOME/.cfg`

-Define the alias as above

-Change config as above so untracked files are not shown
+Define the alias as above, change config as above so untracked files are not shown.

 Checkout to move the files to their destinations:

 `config checkout`

 The last step will throw an error if some of the files already exist.
 In that case they need to be moved somewhere else or deleted.
+If you're sure, you don't need any of the already present files, you can force the checkout:

+`config checkout -f`